 Biting is a common tactic used by sharks to attract the attention of females.
 After mating, female sharks often have bite marks all over their body, albeit these bites aren’t as vicious as feeding bites.

 However, not all sperm are used at the same time.
 The brownbanded bamboo shark, for instance, can reserve sperm for later use.
 Some females also mate with multiple males and fertilize their eggs with diverse sperm, resulting in various fathers for the pups in the same litter.

 How Do Sharks Lay Eggs?

 Ovoviviparity is the common method of reproduction for sharks.
 These eggs hatch, and the pups stay inside for a time.
 After that, they are finally born alive and fully formed.
 The eggs in these species are not laid until the yolk sac has been absorbed, the eggs have developed, and the eggs have hatched, after which the mother gives birth to miniature sharks.
 The yolk sac is the source of nutrition for these juvenile sharks.
-Sharks that form in egg cases are similar to this process, apart from the fact that the sharks are born alive.
-Cannibalism happens in some shark species when the first pup to hatch eats the other eggs while still inside its mother.
+Sharks that form in egg cases go through a similar process, apart from the fact that the sharks are born alive.
+Cannibalism occurs in some shark species when the first pup to hatch eats the other eggs while still inside its mother.

 Thresher sharks, whale sharks, lantern sharks, frilled sharks, basking sharks, shortfin mako sharks, tiger sharks, angel sharks, and dogfish sharks are examples of ovoviviparous species.
 The gestation period of ovoviviparous sharks is unknown.
 However, it might take anywhere from a few months to over two years.